 “I see,” Rabbit said.
 He was pretty sure that Kitty Boy was just being stuffy—he gets that way sometimes when he talks about art, Rabbit thought.

-“This one reminds me of the last one,” Rabbit said.
+“This one looks even more complicated than the last one,” Rabbit said.

 “She’s not painting them for us.
 She makes art for a human audience, and they have bigger problems than we do.”